codatio/codat-docs/docs/using-the-api/webhooks/zapier-integration.md

 6. Test the trigger and click **Continue with selected record** once the test is successful.

-   If you see that no messages exist in Codat matching the event type, you may need to create some test events.
-We explain this in [Troubleshooting](#troubleshooting).
+   If you see that no messages exist in Codat matching the event type, you may need to create some test events first.
+You can skip this for now and return to this step later once you've fired some corresponding webhook events.
+See [Troubleshooting](#troubleshooting) for more.

-### Set up action
+### Set up the action

 Click **Action** to select an event that Zap performs after the workflow starts.
-While Zapier offers hundreds of actions, we suggest using email or Slack messaging services to receive your webhook event notifications.
+While Zapier offers hundreds of actions, we suggest starting with their email or Slack messaging services.

 #### Email notification